- › Self Assessment Module Info

 - LabM 510 Research Conference Schedule — Spring 2019

 - LabM 502 Grand Rounds Schedule — Winter 2019

 - LabM 510 Research Conference Schedule — Winter 2019

 The Department of Laboratory Medicine offers a variety of continuing education opportunities for staff, residents, and faculty.
-These include our Grand Rounds series, Research Conferences, and a variety of in-services and journal clubs.
+These include our Grand Rounds series, Research Conference, Self-Assessment Modules (SAM/MOC) for ABP diplomates and a variety of in-services and journal clubs.

 Urine Drug Screening

 The Departments of Laboratory Medicine and Pain Medicine have collaborated to develop new testing strategies for chronic pain patients to help comply with new state regulations (WAC 246).

 "What Goes In Must Come Out" is a PowerPoint 2007 with audio that discusses the history of the new regulations and their impact on laboratory testing.

 Laboratory Medicine Grand Rounds

 The University of Washington School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.